OBF/FALDO/README.md

 It does not aim to describe features or regions itself, but instead depends on resources such as the Sequence Ontology or the UniProt core ontolgy.

-You can read more about it our [pre print describing FALDO](dx.doi.org/10.1101/002121)
+You can read more about it our [paper describing FALDO](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4907002/)

+The ontology can be browsed here: http://biohackathon.org/resource/faldo

 Examples
 --------